Alan7996/Fractal_Generator/README.md

     Go to Windows -> Settings/Preferences -> Plug-in Manager

-    Click on "Browse" and find "MASSGen.mll" in the list and check both "Loaded" and "Auto load"
+    Select "Browse" and find "MASSGen.mll" in the list and check both "Loaded" and "Auto load"

     After loading the .mll plugin, you can find "Fractal Plugin" in the Maya menu bar.
-Click on it, and click on "Open Selection UI".
+Select it, and click "Open Selection UI".

 Basic Concepts
 --------------